MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.50.md

 (iv) We allow the hunting of goose on dates to be determined by refuge staff.

-(v) Shooting hours for geese are from1/2 hour before legal sunrise until 1 p.m. local time.
+(v) Shooting hours for geese are from 1/2 hour before legal sunrise until 1 p.m. local time.

 (vi) We assign an aggregate bag limit for geese.